Solar + batteries

 Read Renew magazine’s Energy Storage Buyers Guide for more on system design.
 The Renew magazine article Energy Flows: How Green is My Solar? has more information on the environmental credentials of batteries.

 It’s possible to disconnect from the electricity grid entirely and eliminate your electricity bill.
 However this cannot be achieved just by adding a typical energy storage product designed for a grid-connect solar system.
 Even if the battery is configured to supply appliances during a grid blackout, it’s not designed to run the whole house full-time.
-Households living off-grid typically have a much larger battery, more robust components and usually a petrol or diesel generator as well to cover exceptionally cloudy weeks.
+Households living off-grid typically have a much larger battery, many more solar panels, and often a petrol or diesel generator as well to cover exceptionally cloudy weeks.

 We discuss off-grid systems here.